-There are various levels of drug and alcohol rehab, and when you’re struggling with addiction and making a decision about going to rehab, figuring out what care you will get in inpatient, outpatient and long-term rehab can be confusing.
+There are various levels of drug and alcohol rehab.
+When you’re struggling with addiction and deciding about going to rehab, figuring out what care you will get in inpatient, outpatient, and long-term rehab can be confusing.
 Specifically, you might be wondering: What’s the difference between long-term rehab vs. outpatient rehab?

 What’s confusing is, outpatient rehab is also long-term rehab because you might continue participating in outpatient programs for a year—or much longer.
 There really is no limit.
 The idea is to have that continuum of care so you can receive support and ongoing counseling while successfully moving forward with recovery.
 Here’s what you need to know when comparing long-term rehab vs. outpatient rehab: